+VI.
 THE FUTURE

 To implement results into the plant, simply publishing the modeling study is not enough.
 As Brimacombe often lamented, "the best way to hide important findings is to publish them in the open literature."
 To help achieve technology transfer, he traveled the world to teach short courses to plant operators and developed an expert system, CRACK-X, which could diagnose cracking problems in a billet caster.
-An even better way to implement modeling results, however, is to let the model itself control the process by running online.
-Brimacombe envisioned an "intelligent mold" controlled by an advanced process model ^[64].
+The best way to implement modeling results, however, is to let the model itself control the process by running online.
+Brimacombe envisioned an "intelligent mold" controlled by an advanced process model ^[65].
 Such a model would simultaneously manage flow-control, casting speed, narrow-face taper, mold and spray cooling water, powder feeding, and electromagnetic forces in order to minimize defects.
 By responding to sensor feedback, including liquid level, thermocouple signals, mold friction, and perhaps even molten-steel velocity sensors, such a model could also identify impending problems and take immediate corrective action.

 The use of online control models has already started.
-Spray water flow rates are now routinely controlled dynamically using 1-D finite difference models ^[65, 66] as open-loop control models that update at least every minute.
+Spray water flow rates are now routinely controlled dynamically using 1-D finite difference models ^[66, 67] as open-loop control models that update at least every minute.
 While similar models taxed the fastest computers when applied by Brimacombe in 1974, today's optimized versions can execute in a split second to quantify heat transfer throughout the caster.
 These models adjust water flow to ensure that each portion of the strand surface experiences the desired thermal history.
 This is especially important, and not always intuitive, during and after transients such as casting slowdowns during ladle exchanges.

 Breakout detection systems were the first practical example of the intelligent mold and are in widespread use in slab casters.
-This was made possible by the discovery of the thermal "signature" of a sticker breakout ^[67].
-Some companies now output online thermal maps, which show the operator evolving color contour plots of mold temperature, constructed from the signals from many thermocouples ^[68].
+This was made possible by the discovery of the thermal "signature" of a sticker breakout ^[68].
+Some companies now output online thermal maps, which show the operator evolving color contour plots of mold temperature, constructed from the signals from many thermocouples ^[69].
 Once the thermal signatures of other defects are clearly understood, online models could be developed to take appropriate action.
+Thus, more and better online models are expected in the future.